-While they do work there is much better options such as an evaporator cooler, mini split or even portable cooling units.
+While they do work, there are much better options, such as an evaporator cooler, mini-split, or even portable cooling units.

 Window mounted A/C units can be loud and take up space around a window blocking it from use.

 They also are not the most efficient way to cool a home.